Kometa-Team/Kometa/docs/pmm/install/guides/unraid.md

 1. Installing Plex Meta Manager unRAID app
 2. Retrieving the image
 3. Setting up the initial config file
-4. Setting up a metadata file and creating a couple sample collections
+4. Setting up a collection file and creating a couple sample collections
 5. Creating a docker container that will keep running in the background

 The specific steps you will be taking: